Yosefgeda/blog-app/README.md

 Linters have been installed for this project(npm install).
 Added a gitignore file and included the node_modules and text.md files.
 Linter actions are integreated witg github.
+Install Ruby, ROR and Postgresql on your system.

 ### Usage
-execute the following steps:
+Execute the following steps:
-To run the project on the html file run it through liveserver.
+Inside the blog-app directory run "bundle install" to install all the dependencys.
+Run "rails server" then every thing shoud work as intended.

 ### Run tests
  run rubocop